Vikash15081999/Student-Library-management/README.md

 | /FAQ          | FAQ Page        |

-<u>Note</u> : The above url has to be typed on after "http://localhost:5000".
+_Note_ : The above url has to be typed on after "http://localhost:5000".

 <b>